Madhulika Banerjee

 Graduate Student Researcher

-Madhulika Banerjee is a Graduate Student Researcher at the Magee-Womens Research Institute and an incoming PhD student at the University of Pittsburgh, School of Pharmacy.
-She recently earned her Master’s in Pharmaceutical Sciences from the University of Pittsburgh under the guidance of Dr Lisa Rohan and Dr Sravan Kumar Patel, following a bachelor’s in pharmacy from the Institute of Chemical Technology, India.
-Her research interests lie at the intersection of pharmaceutical product innovation and patient-centered care, with a strong focus on translational science.
-She is passionate about designing long-acting drug delivery systems that can address unmet clinical needs and improve health outcomes across diverse populations.
-Her MS thesis focused on developing long-acting solid polymeric implants for HIV prevention using melt-extrusion.
+Madhulika Banerjee is a Graduate Student Researcher at Magee-Womens Research Institute and Foundation and an incoming PhD student at the University of Pittsburgh, School of Pharmacy.
+She recently completed her MS in Pharmaceutical Sciences from the University of Pittsburgh under the guidance of Dr Lisa Rohan and Dr Sravan Kumar Patel.
+She pursued her bachelor's in pharmacy from the Institute of Chemical Technology, India.
+She is deeply passionate about translational research and aims to develop innovative and long-acting drug delivery systems that address critical healthcare challenges.
+Her MS thesis focused on the development of polymeric, long-acting implantable devices for HIV prevention.

 Education & Training